Natural resources and environmental related job listings. Includes internships, graduate fellowships, faculty positions and scholarships.

 The Conservation Intern: Land Stewardship will gain valuable hands-on experience and professional skills in natural resource management and conservation ecology.
-Working at the 13,000-acre Corkscrew Swamp Sanctuary in southwestern Florida, the intern will assist with the implementation of an ecologically-sound land management program and assist with on- and off-site hydrology and wildlife monitoring projects.
-Each month, the work breakdown for interns will be roughly 90% resource management work and 10% research.
+Working at the 13,000-acre Corkscrew Swamp Sanctuary in southwestern Florida, the intern will assist with the implementation of an ecologically-sound land management program.

-This full-time six-month internship will run from April 2018 through October 2018 and will not exceed 40 hours per week, with occasional weekend work, as needed.
+This full-time 2.5-month internship will run from mid-June 2018 through August 2018 and will not exceed 40 hours per week, with occasional weekend work as needed.

-On-site housing is required and provided due to the relatively remote location of the Sanctuary and early field hours.
-Housing is a furnished one-level dormitory-style building.
-There are 4 private bedrooms, 2 bathrooms, 2 joined kitchens, a living room and a screened porch.
+On-site housing is required due to the relatively remote location of the Sanctuary and early field hours.
+Housing is a furnished one-level dormitory-style building with four bedrooms, two bathrooms, two joined kitchens, a living room and a screened porch.
 Wireless internet, water, electricity and local phone service are provided.
-Housing will be shared with interns and/or visiting researchers.
+Rooms may be shared (gender inclusive) with other interns and housing may be shared with visiting researchers, AmeriCorps team members, or other special guests.

 Under the guidance of Audubon staff, the intern will develop skills in a variety of conservation activities, including: